-There is so much information about mortgages and interest rates coming from so many places, people, banks, lenders, and “experts” that quite frankly it can tend to be a bit overwhelming.
-In an effort to help our visitors sift through all mortgage rate information, we have tried to condense ALL the web has to offer in one convenient place.
-A place for buyers, and savvy shoppers to go, a place for Realtors & real estate agents to link to from their own websites for their customers to use to gather information from.
-This site is for not only those looking to buy and refinance properties in the Charleston, SC area but all over the United States.
+With so much information about mortgage trends & home loan rates coming at you from so many places, quite frankly it can be overwhelming.
+To help buyers and sellers everywhere sift through it all CharlestonMortgageConnection.com has condensed ALL the best the web has to offer in one convenient place.
+This is the webpage Realtors all over the U.S. use, savvy home buyers, and a place for real estate industry pros to refer back to, utilizing on their own websites for their clients to gather information.
+This site is for not only those looking to buy and refinance properties in the Charleston, SC area but ALL over the entire United States.
+The data contained here is NATIONAL.
 If you are just starting the process of searching for the right home, or want to refinance your loan(s) hopefully you will find this is the one stop for ALL mortgage rate information and mortgage news.
-We have compiled information about mortgage and home loan rates from multiple reputable, expert sources in this one single page for your convenience.

 Here in the Charleston, SC area we have some very expensive residential luxury real estate, and unless borrowers have the cash to pay for it, often times they need a jumbo loan.
-As with most coastal situated areas around the United States water front homes on Kiawah, Seabrook, Daniel, Sullivan's Islands, Folly Beach and Mt Pleasant downtown that regularly exceed $Million.
+As with most coastal situated areas around the United States water front homes on Kiawah Island, Seabrook, Daniel Island Park, Sullivan's Island, Folly Beach and Mt Pleasant, and Downtown that regularly exceed $Million.

 Jumbo mortgage loans are a higher risk for lenders.
 This is because if a jumbo mortgage loan defaults, it may be harder to sell a luxury residence quickly for full price because less of the population can afford pricier homes.
 Luxury prices are more vulnerable to market highs and lows in some cases.
 That is one reason lenders prefer to have a higher down payment from jumbo loan seekers.
 Jumbo home prices can be more subjective and not as easily sold to a mainstream borrower, thus it is common place that lenders may require two appraisals on a jumbo mortgage loan.